codeclimate/codeclimate-rubocop/config/contents/lint/duplicate_hash_key.md

-This cop checks for duplicated keys in hash literals.
+Checks for duplicated keys in hash literals.

 This cop mirrors a warning in Ruby 2.2.